IdanKoblik/Jukebox/adventure/instrumentManager.md

 ## NBS File Mapping and Version Changes

-The `InstrumentManager` is used to map Note Block Studio (NBS) file note bytes to Minecraft Spigot instruments.
+The `InstrumentManager` is used to map Note Block Studio (NBS) file note bytes to kyori adventure key instruments.
 It's important to note that the instrument keys have changed across different Minecraft versions:

 ### Minecraft 1.8 Preset Example